 Milwaukee vs Makita Impact Drivers

 If the above hammer drill comparison indicates anything, it’s that these tools remain fiercely competitive.
 When comparing the Milwaukee vs Makita impact drivers, two things immediately jumped out.
-From our best cordless impact driver comparison, we know that the third-generation Milwaukee 2857-20 impact driver adds just a millimeter of length to the Makita XDT16 impact driver.
+From our best impact driver comparison, we know that the fourth-generation Milwaukee 2953-20 impact driver measures less than the impressively-small Makita XDT16 impact driver.
 We also know that Milwaukee has slight advantages in both speed and torque.
-It also has the ONE-KEY option.

 We do like the onboard controls of the Makita—you get various torque and driving modes—without having to open up an app.
 In the end, while we prefer the Milwaukee, the Makita is so close it might as well be a toss-up.